 Before leaving Chicago, Lisa attended DePaul University and received her Master of Arts in Visual Arts Education.
 She served as a panelist for DePaul's Visual Arts program and was a board member of the Howard Area ARTSLAB, where she and her colleagues wrote and published the arts curriculum for the alternative school model.
 During that time, she was also an inner-city public high school teacher in Visual and Language Arts and an arts education advocate.

 After relocating to Arizona, Lisa continued to teach secondary arts, co-created the night education program for working teens through the Tucson Urban League, and was commissioned for paintings and drawings.
 She launched Bad Mattress Matinee, a public access segment featuring works she or other artists produced to be aired late at night as programming for insomniacs - a condition she deals with poorly.
-The series was short-lived but is currently being resurrected for airing in Portland, Oregon in 2018.
+The series was short-lived but is currently being resurrected.
 Her video work also expanded to include political ads for various candidates in southern Arizona, educational events, documenting border and trafficking issues, and having the opportunity to collaborate with Matt Sommers to film the music video Can't Win For Losing for the band Lines of Nazca in Indianapolis.

 In 2011, Lisa's exhibit, Women of Courage, debuted in Scottsdale, Arizona and went on to be shown in Tucson, Casa Grande and Denver.
 She was also an adjunct faculty member at The Art Institute of Tucson, while she continued to teach high school art.
 She began work on land and city scape paintings involving abstractions with light, and its effect on the emotions.
 She also loves graphic novels and is continuing a series of paintings in a style celebrating Adrian Tomine's Optic Nerve series.